UiPath: Products

 UiPath develops software to automate repetitive digital tasks normally performed by people.
-The technology combines emulating how humans read computer screens (AI computer vision), together with APIs, and gives users access to pre-built automation components that can be combined to automate routine processes.
+The technology combines AI computer vision for reading screens with APIs, and gives users access to pre-built automation components that can be combined to automate routine processes.
 Its earlier products simplified tasks performed using other business software such as CRM or ERP systems, in internal and back-office areas like accounting, human resources paperwork, and claims processing.
 Newer applications of the company's software include coordinating with artificial intelligence systems to simplify repetitive front office tasks including customer management.
-UiPath's built-in OCR engines from Google, Microsoft, and ABBYY can read information from a screen or scanned document.

 UiPath's main product is the UiPath Automation Platform.
 The platform combines a family of low-code visual integrated development environment (IDE) products called Studio for process creation, with client-side agents called Robots that execute those processes.
 The processes are deployed, monitored and managed remotely with a central management tool called Orchestrator.